Middlesbrough College does not condone racism in any form.

 Reach out for support if you need it:

-Support is available to students from our Safeguarding and Welfare Officers who can be reached online at SafeguardingandWelfareofficers@mbro.ac.uk or you can text SAFE to 83123.
+Support is available to students from our Safeguarding and Welfare Officers who can be reached online at SafeguardingandWelfareofficers@mbro.ac.uk.

 You can also apply for free confidential Counselling through the Counselling & Wellbeing service here.
 We are also offering online counselling services.